Dear Mr. Successful:

 I’ve spent the past 20 years in and around aviation.
 I’ve lost people I loved.
 I’ve seen various aviation companies and individuals in their successes and failures, etc, etc. I’ve seen really excellent people fail and bad people succeed.
 But — in every case, the positive results and outcomes contained common core principles.
 Call it an internal compass if you will.
-The goods ones have it and the bad ones spend a lifetime trying to get it (or fake it).
+The good ones have it and the bad ones spend a lifetime trying to get it (or fake it).
 So why do people deviate from this attitude?
 Common Sense?
 Money?
 Adversity?
 Ego?
 Character?
 Perhaps at times a little bit of it all…who knows?

 The story of Bill

-Months ago I got a call from an existing client.
+Years ago I got a call from an existing client.
 I’ve known this man for 15 years.
 I’ve sold him several aircraft, with the most recent aircraft sale being only a couple years ago.
 Bill is successful.
 He started his business in 1969 with himself and three other people.
 He employs over 1,000 workers.
 To say that Bill has made a lifetime of good decisions would be an understatement.
-Bill has exemplifies the best of the core principles needed to be successful in life and in business.
+Bill exemplifies the best of the core principles needed to be successful in life and in business.
 He’s a good man—period.
 When he called me his voice cracked, he was upset and disappointed.
 His business had fallen victim to the economy and lack of equipment manufacturing.
 Having a corporate aircraft could no longer be justified.
 But, like all good leaders, he made the tough decision (once again) to move in a different direction.